ThePhD/sol2/README.md

 Older compilers (GCC 4.9.x, Clang 3.4.x seem to be the lowest) can work with versions as late as [v2.17.5](https://github.com/ThePhD/sol2/releases/tag/v2.17.5), with the flag `-std=c++14` or `-std=c++1y`.

-Is checked by-hand for other platforms as well, including Android-based builds with GCC and iOS-based builds out of XCode with Apple-clang.
+sol2 is checked by-hand for other platforms as well, including Android-based builds with GCC and iOS-based builds out of XCode with Apple-clang.
 It should work on both of these platforms, so long as you have the proper standards flags.

 ## Running the Tests